 Recyclable Packaging

 We are trying to strike a balance between visually appealing packaging and quality aspects associated with product protection.
-We also reduce packaging sizes and use recyclable materials wherever possible.
+We proactively challenge our entire packaging portfolio and endeavor to reduce the amount of packaging materials used, increase the recycled and sustainably certified content, and achieve recyclability We try to reduce packaging materials and increase the use of recyclable materials.